Extorius/fluent-docs/docs.md

 local Settings = Window:AddTab({ Title = "Settings", Icon = "settings" })
 SaveManager:BuildConfigSection(Settings) -- Assigns a tab where users can edit settings manually

-SaveManager:LoadAutoConfig() -- Loads the saved configuration (SaveManager:SetFolder required), recommended to do at the end of your code
+SaveManager:LoadAutoloadConfig() -- Loads the saved configuration (SaveManager:SetFolder required), recommended to do at the end of your code
 ```

 - ### Interface Manager